-- collaborative efforts on pharmaceuticals resulting in price reductions for 18 generic drugs (effective April 1, 2016) and negotiated price agreements for 95 brand name drugs.
-This work has resulted in more than $712 million in combined savings annually through the pan-Canadian Pharmaceutical Alliance (pCPA);
+- collaborative efforts on pharmaceuticals resulting in price reductions of nearly 70 of the most commonly prescribed drugs in Canada (effective April 1, 2018).
+This work has resulted in over $1.98 billion in annual savings for public drug plans through the pan-Canadian Pharmaceutical Alliance (pCPA);

 - jurisdictions across the country are implementing models of good practice in team-based approaches for providing care;

 - promoting guidelines for treating heart disease and diabetes;

 - increasing focus and awareness of ensuring appropriate care; and,

 - creating innovative models for seniors’ care that prioritize home and community care over long-term care institutionalization.

 July 19, 2017

 Collaboration on health care achieves results for Canadians